 A bright evening greeted me at Little Fistral in Newquay.
 Half a tide played against the beach and there was a blue sea beyond.
 A sunset was forming, as the sun started to drop towards the horizon.
 It was a time for reflection, towards the end of the day.

 The beach as part of life in Newquay.

 A fine vista at Little Fistral beach in the early evening.

-Bright sunshine greeted me on this re-visit to Newquay, exceptionally mild with a hazy, blue sky.
+Bright sunshine greeted me here in Newquay and it was exceptionally mild, with a hazy, blue sky.
 The ocean had scoured out the sand from the lower reaches of the beach, revealing weird, polished rock formations.
 Little Fistral is a dangerous, steep beach with a strong undertow and plenty of rip tides, so great care is needed in the water.
 Towan Head is a popular coasteering location.
 My chat with Chris and Simon throws some light on this relatively new pastime.

-From the waterline, spectacular waves at Little Fistral beach in Newquay.
+Seen from the water’s edge, spectacular waves arrive at Little Fistral beach in Newquay.

 With Tim, above Little Fistral beach.

 At the Cribbar Rocks, looking out to sea.